 The regulations are applicable to all institutional activities such as research, education, international travel, shipping, procurement, accounts payable, study abroad, hosting foreign visitors and human resources.
 While most activities at U.S. institutions of higher education are excluded from these regulations, some activities and transactions may be restricted.

 The president shall appoint or approve the appointment of an export control officer (ECO) and an empowered official (EO) for the purposes of compliance with U.S. export control laws and regulations.
-Both ECO and EC shall receive authority from the institution president to perform his/her job duties.
+Both ECO and EO shall receive authority from the institution president to perform their job duties.

 Definitions and Explanations of Terms

 Deemed Export: The release of technology or software source code subject to the Export Administration Regulations (EAR) to a foreign national in the United States is “deemed” to be an export to the home country of the foreign national under the EAR.
 Although the International Traffic in Arms Regulation (ITAR) does not use the words “deemed export,” disclosing or transferring technical data subject to the ITAR to any non-U.S. person is considered to be an export “whether in the United States or abroad.”

 Empowered Official (EO): A U.S. citizen who is legally empowered (in writing) by an institution to sign export license applications or other requests for approval on behalf of the institution.
 The EO has the independent authority to inquire into any aspect of a proposed export, verify the legality of the transaction and the accuracy of the information to be submitted, and refuse to sign a license application or other request for approval without prejudice or other adverse recourse.